tay1203/McDonalds-Data-Viz/README.md

 **[Explore the live dashboard](https://tay1203.github.io/DV2/)**

-An interactive web dashboard titled **“I'm Lovin McDonald's!”** that explores the company's history, worldwide restaurant distribution, revenue trends, and Malaysian menu nutrition.
+An interactive web dashboard that explores McDonald's history, worldwide restaurant distribution, revenue trends, and Malaysian menu nutrition.
 It combines visual storytelling with a meal explorer that lets visitors see how their food choices change the displayed nutrient totals.

 ## Screenshot